samusyrjanen/gentrification-project/doc/REPORT.md

 data sets to be updated and gentrification predictions computed automatically as often as need be.
 * More data sets should be used.
-For example, statistics about health service usage might help as it's a known fact how the poor are more and more often sick than the rich.
+For example, statistics about health service usage might help as it's a known fact how the poor are more and more often sick than the rich; additionally, the number of Airbnb flats available in each city section could be of some help as poorer areas probably wouldn't have as much such offerings as richer areas might.

 ## Technical Description